doctavious/snippext/README.md

 You can use a source snippet in multiple places, so you may wish to customize which lines are rendered in each location.
 Add a `selected_lines` configuration to the JSON configuration.

+> [!NOTE]
+> Nested comments don't count to line numbers unless you've enabled the flag to retain them in source content

+If you would like to include ellipses comments, // ...,  for any gaps when using `selected_lines` you can enable `selected_lines_include_ellipses`

 ### Including Snippet From URL

 Snippets that start with `http` will be downloaded and the contents rendered.
 For example: